backstage/backstage/docs/plugins/composability.md

 Also note that you almost always want to create the route references themselves in a different file than the one that creates the plugin instance, for example a top-level `routes.ts`.
-This is to avoid circular imports when you use the route references from other parts of the app.
+This is to avoid circular imports when you use the route references from other parts of the same plugin.

 ### Parameterized Routes